jsulmont/xtdb-cl/README.md

  * Some support for Postgrew wire protocol

 Currently the only HTTP client released is written in Clojure.
-This projects open the door to non JVM based languages clients, Rust being next in line.
+This projects open the door to non JVM based languages clients, Rust (with a C binding) being next in line.

 ## API
 * Closely maps Clojure's version: